vinceyoumans/pan02/README.md

 4. Concurrency Management: Process files concurrently.
 The degree of concurrency (i.e., the number of files processed in parallel) must be configurable.
+VY:   I did not understand Q4.
+I added a parameter for concurrency Management, but is not implemented.

 5. Configuration Flexibility: Allow configuration settings (such as the target directory path, storage